asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 ...
 ```

-Which results in the dereferencer to look up the reference for the address property at `https://example.com/schemas/address`, because it uses the Base URI in `$id` from the the parent schema (`https://example.com`).
+Which results in the dereferencing logic to look up the reference for the `address` property, at `https://example.com/schemas/address`, because it uses the Base URI in `$id` from the parent schema (`https://example.com`).
 I tried a little test in the [new Studio](https://studio.asyncapi.com/), which shoed that this was not supported by the parser.
 See [parser-js #403](https://github.com/asyncapi/parser-js/issues/403) for more information.

 Luckily, they both match the same behavior in terms of extra keywords.
 Both Reference Object and Schema Object should ignore extra keywords.
 Unlucky for us, tooling did not follow this behavior, as they include the extra keywords anyway.
 See [parser-js #404](https://github.com/asyncapi/parser-js/issues/404) for more information.